powerunit/powerunit-extensions-exceptions/README.md

 </dependency>
 ```

 And then just use the interface from the package `ch.powerunit.extensions.exceptions`.
-Each available interface have a name similar with the one from the `java.util.function` package, but ending with `WithException`.
+Each available interface has a name similar with the one from the `java.util.function` package, but ending with `WithException`.
 Three essential static entry methods are available :

 | Method      | Description                                                                                                                                                                                | Example                                                         |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------- |